Netflix-Skunkworks/UnrealValidationFramework/README.md

 The fix was unable to be applied or failed and the issue still persists

 ## 6. Validation Project Settings
+***TODO TODO TODO***

 ## 7. CI/CD
-Whilst running validations via UI is advantages for users and during live operation in productions.
+Whilst running validations via UI is advantageous for users during prep and live operation in productions.

 It can be also useful to execute these validations as part of a larger pipeline as an automated step.
 This could be as part of an asset publish, or a CI/CD build pipeline etc.